 Think back to middle school science class: What is lightning?
-If you remember your teacher explaining that lightning is nothing more than static electricity - the same as the little spark you see when you touch a door knob after walking across carpet - then the concept of a negative ion should be nothing new to you.
-In nature, the atmosphere is full of positive ions and the earth has negative ions, and lightning is the static electricity that perpetuates this balance.
-By coming into direct contact with the earth, our bodies absorb these negative ions, which can stabilize the free radicals in our bodies that cause damage to our cells in their quest for electrons.
+If you remember your teacher explaining that lightning is nothing more than static electricity - the same as the little spark you see when you touch a door knob after walking across carpet - then the concept of ion exchange should be nothing new to you.
+In nature, the atmosphere is full of positive ions, the earth is full of negative ions, and lightning is the static electricity that perpetuates this balance.
+By coming into direct contact with the earth, our bodies absorb these negative ions, which can stabilize the free radicals that cause damage to our cells in their quest for electrons.
 Free radicals are created naturally through cellular processes but can increase with poor lifestyle choices or even with intense exercise.
 Antioxidants in foods and supplements serve to neutralize these free radicals - which are nothing more than molecules looking for an extra electron - but earthing can do the same thing!
 Through grounding you absorb negative electrons that pacify these free radicals, leading to a decrease in cell and tissue damage and therefore decreasing inflammation in the body overall.

 While grounding is not a pillar of Traditional Chinese Medicine per se - as we mentioned, thousands of years ago people didn't need to think about earthing because it was a way of life - TCM advocates harmony with nature and the return to a natural lifestyle.
 Add this practice to your daily health routine and reap the benefits that nature yearns to provide for you.